evolentDelight/Task-Tracker-CLI/README.md

 For this to work, you must have NodeJS.
 First, download NodeJS from their website.

-## Download the files and Link the Application
+## Download the main application files and Link the Application

-1. Download the files
+1. Download the main application files
 2. And place them anywhere on your computer
    - If needed, unzip them first before placing them
 3. Then, go into the folder containing the files